rettopnivek/Tutorials_for_statistics/docs/C01_P004_Combinatorics.md

   function(i) roll_dice_3_times()
 )

-# Convert column vectors with outcomes for
+# Convert column vectors with separate outcomes
-# each roll into single terms per iteration
+# for each roll into character strings in order to
+# easily identify unique combinations
 terms <- apply( mc_sim, 2, paste, collapse = ',')

 # Extract all unique combinations of outcomes